 BROOME, Richard Frank

-On their return he and the others rejoined No 2 Commando at Ayr, and he became Captain of 5 troop.
+On their return he and the others rejoined No 2 Commando at Ayr, and he ws appointed Captain of 5 troop.